 Another good characteristic in pool chlorine chemistry is that it causes oxidation.

 This means that you chemically destroy other materials that are associated with the environment and your pool bathers.
 Good pool chlorine chemistry allows you to safely maintain a proper concentration of chlorine residual in your pool water.
 In the right conditions, this chlorine residual can be maintained for hours - even days!

 Chlorine used in swimming pool disinfecting and oxidation, are classified into two main categories.
 These categories are defined as unstabilized chlorines which include these pool sanitizers.

-Here some interesting facts about pool chlorine chemistry that you should know!
+Here are some interesting facts about pool chlorine chemistry that you should know!
 When it is added to water, it produces hypochlorous acid or HOCL.
 This HOCL is the active killing form of chlorine in water.
 Another fact about chlorine reaction in water!
 Hypochlorous acid is constantly dissociating into and reforming from hypochlorite ion (OCL-) and free hydrogen (H+).

 Hypochlorous acid and hypochlorite ion are in equilibrium with each other.
 This means that a hydrogen ion attaches itself again to make up the HOCL and then detaches itself once more to form OCL-.
 This process occurs every second many times over.
 Other chlorine facts.

 If by chance, some HOCL molecules are consumed, in an instant the OCL- ions will attach to H+ ions to maintain the same ratio of HOCL to OCL- ions.

 The chart below shows the relative concentration of the pool chlorine chemistry clearly.

 |%Active HOCL||pH Level||%Less Active OCL|